sandulz/alexanderclose-hexo/README.md

-# Publishing to AlexanderClose.com
+# AlexanderClose.com

+## AlexanderClose.com is running on the Hexo.io blogging framework.

-## Hexo Cheat Sheet
+### Hexo Commands Cheat Sheet

-Create a New Post:
+To create a New Post: (Put post title into quotes when using spaces.
+Post is the default [layout], can omit).

-    $ hexo new "Post Title"
+    $ hexo new <"Post Title">

 Run Local Server: